-- Information we collect in The Washington Scholars Program conferences and at other locations and events under the The Washington Scholars Program name.
+- Information we collect in The Washington Scholars Program conferences and at other locations and events under The Washington Scholars Program name.

-For simplicity, we will call the The Washington Scholars Program websites and mobile app “digital properties” throughout this policy.
+For simplicity, we will call The Washington Scholars Program websites and mobile app “digital properties” throughout this policy.